 3. Increase Progesterone and Balance Hormones

 Bioidentical Progesterone – When there is excess estrogen in the body, there is almost always a progesterone deficiency.
-Balancing your estrogen and progesterone levels by using bioidentical progesterone cream (I recommend Oasis Serene) can help reduce the ovarian cysts and the chance of them occurring in the future.
-Use of natural progesterone cream helps to increase progesterone levels to healthy levels.
+Balancing your estrogen and progesterone levels by using bioidentical progesterone cream (I recommend Oasis Serene) can help reduce ovarian cysts and the chance of them occurring in the future.
+The use of natural progesterone cream helps to increase progesterone levels to healthy levels.

 Dr. John R. Lee believed natural progesterone to be one of the best treatments for ovarian cysts.
 One of the ways he used natural progesterone to eliminate ovarian cysts was by having his patients apply natural progesterone from days 5-26 of their menstrual cycle.
 This “tricks” the body into thinking it is pregnant which suppresses ovulation.
 If ovulation doesn’t occur, functional ovarian cysts cannot form.
-Dr. Lee said that “natural progesterone, given from day 5 to day 26 of the menstrual month for three cycles, will almost routinely cause disappearance of these ovarian cysts by suppressing normal FSH (follicle-stimulating hormone), LH (luteinizing hormone), and estrogen production and giving the ovary time to heal.”
+Dr. Lee said that “natural progesterone, given from day 5 to day 26 of the menstrual month for three cycles, will almost routinely cause the disappearance of these ovarian cysts by suppressing normal FSH (follicle-stimulating hormone), LH (luteinizing hormone), and estrogen production and giving the ovary time to heal.”

-Note: This is a short term treatment that is best done in conjunction with the other supportive supplements mentioned in this article.
-The above natural progesterone protocol is intended to help the body eliminate the ovarian cysts and prevent the formation of new ones, so that in a few months one can begin trying to conceive.
+Note: This is a short-term treatment that is best done in conjunction with the other supportive supplements mentioned in this article.
+The above natural progesterone protocol is intended to help the body eliminate the ovarian cysts and prevent the formation of new ones so that in a few months one can begin trying to conceive.
 Remember, should you choose to follow Dr. Lee’s natural progesterone protocol for ovarian cysts you may not ovulate during that time, which means you may not be able to get pregnant.

 “Bioidentical hormones are, theoretically, safer than estrogens made from horse urine or synthetic progestin.
 As a matter of fact, some studies show that natural progesterone is far safer than synthetic progestin.
 The bottom line is that, because of the confusion about which hormone preparations are bioidentical and which are not, most experts lump everything together and warn women of the well-defined risks that have been associated mostly with the synthetic compounds.
 That said, even bioidentical estrogen is a growth hormone in the body and may have adverse effects on uterine and breast tissue, especially if not balanced with progesterone.”
 Christiane Northrup, M.D.